Doctor Strange 2 : Release Date, Cast, Plot And Other Latest Updates!!! - World Top Trend

 Cast

 It is a specified Benedict Cumberbatch.
 It’s returning.
-Although it has not been confirmed, Benedict Wong and Rachel McAdams will likely return to perform Stephen Strange’s helper and Strange’s love interest, Christine Palmer respectively.
+Although it has not been confirmed, Benedict Wong and Rachel McAdams will likely return to perform Stephen Strange’s helper and Strange’s love interest, Christine Palmer.

 This time, it isn’t going to concentrate on Strange’s solo adventure.
-Additionally, it is noted that Wanda Maximoff (Paul Bettany) will comprise in this film, but the Vision died in Avengers: Infinity War.
+Additionally, it is noted that Wanda Maximoff (Paul Bettany) will comprise this film, but the Vision died in Avengers: Infinity War.
 So how?
-We do not know yet, but a trailer comes out fast, therefore we’ve got a notion.
+We do not know yet, but a trailer comes out fast.
+Therefore we’ve got a notion.

 Plot

-Scott Derrickson, who had been initiated in the director’s chair (and is now possibly replaced by Sam Raimi) remarked back in Comic-Con 2019 that Doctor Strange 2 is going to be the first scary MCU film.
-He expected that the film would adopt”the Gothic and the terror” that initially made him curious in Doctor Strange.
+Scott Derrickson, who had been initiated in the director’s chair (and is now possibly replaced by Sam Raimi), remarked back in Comic-Con 2019 that Doctor Strange 2 will be the first scary MCU film.
+He expected that the film adopts “the Gothic and the terror” that initially made him curious in Doctor Strange.

 But we do not understand how far this original plan will stay the same following Derrickson’s departure front of the project.